mirfire/azure-bicep-training/README.md

 ## Other Possible Solutions

-### Container Apps Based (CaaS)

-Packaging the code into a container image, then running that image in an Azure-controlled environment.

-- Based on containers
-  - More portable
-  - More flexible
-  - Requires packaging
-- Limited management of the Container Apps Environments
-- Pricing
-  - Dedicated
-    - Flat management fee
-    - Per vCPU/h & Memory/h
-  - Consumption
-    - Per million request
-    - Per vCPU/s & Memory/s

 ### App Service Based (PaaS)

 Deploying code directly to an Azure-controlled environment through App Service.
 Works, though possibly more expensive than a container-as-a-service based solution as we are billed for the underlying machine(s) running the code.
 Although they can be shared between multiple apps.